tilkinsc/COTP/README.md

 A simple One Time Password (OTP) library in C/C++

-Compatible with Authy and Google Authenticator.
+Fully ompatible with Authy and Google Authenticator.
 Full support for QR code url is provided.

 ## Libraries Needed

-In order to utilize this library, you will need the following libraries:
+In order to utilize this library, you may want the following libraries:
-* OpenSSL is recommended to use with this library.
+* OpenSSL (-lcrypto) is recommended.
 There is a test file which has all that mess already sorted out for you.

 ## Configuration

 This library works with C++, but is targeted at C. I made a .hpp header that wraps the C functions, which I find gross.
 Feel free to clean it up and do a pull request.
 I do, however, have to recommend you use the .hpp header due to namespace flooding.

-Make sure you mind your memsets when using the string (byte) version of the library functions.
-When it comes down to it, this library will convert your integer numbers to string and do a comparison byte by byte.
-There is no need for expensive testing - nobody knows what is going on except the key holders and the key can't be reversed because we only send a small part of the hmac.
-That being said, there is no support for digits > 9 yet - as this is half an int's limit.
-I need to switch to longs.

 _____________